 Georgia currently has state regulations in place to ensure that playgrounds at daycares and other educational children’s facilities are safe and secure for children’s use.

 Based on the Rule of Bright From the Start, he Georgia Department of Early Care and Learning, Rule 591-1-.26 states that the center must have a playground that meets require size and playground occupancy.
 The playground shall also have a fence or other approved barriers to protect the children.
 The surface of the playground must be suitable for various activity.
 The rule also requires that the playground shall be free of hazards, such as but not limited to rocks, exposed tree roots, and exposed sharp edges of concrete.

 Georgia also has laws in place to ensure safe equipment and toys for use by children.

 Based on Rule of Bright from the Start: Georgia Department of Early Care and Learning, Rule 591-1-.12 requires that all indoor and outdoor furniture, activity materials, and equipment shall be used in a safe and appropriate manner by the employee and shall be free from hazardous conditions.
 It also requires that the equipment and furniture shall be placed in a way that could minimize the danger of accident and collision.
 The rule also specifies that the toys shall be age-appropriate and shall be stored on low, open shelves accessible to children.

 We know that your children’s health and safety is very important to your family.
 As a father himself, Kevin Patrick will fight for your case and help you get fair and just compensation for your kids and your family.
-Your case is important to us and we will try to provide any assistance that your children and your family need during a difficult time.
-To discuss the specifics of your case with an Atlanta playground injury attorney, contact or call us at (404) 566-5880.
+Your case is important to us, and we will try to provide any assistance that your children and your family need during a difficult time.
+To discuss the specifics of your case with Atlanta playground injury attorney Kevin Patrick, contact or call us at (404) 566-5880.